InternetMaximalism/intmax2-zkp/README.md

 Intmax2 is a cutting-edge Zero-Knowledge rollup protocol designed to achieve scalable blockchain performance with minimal data and computational requirements on the underlying blockchain.
 Key features include:

 - Stateless and permissionless block production
-- Client-side focused data and computational costs
+- Client-side Zero-Knowledge Proofs for user balances
-- Distribution of data availability to senders
+- Client-side data availability
-- Highly scalable architecture accommodating a large number of users

 ## Circuit Descriptions